getsentry/sentry-javascript/docs/usage.rst

 would only really be useful in a large web app where the user logs in/out without a page reload.*

+This data is generally submitted with each error or message and allows you to figure out which errors are affected by problems.

 Capturing Messages
 ------------------